Have your Say. Shape your World. Get Involved. Grasp your Chance.

 At election time, new members can join the youth council and get involved in making decisions about things that are going on.

-At the moment, the youth council serves a two year term of office.
+At the moment, the youth council serves a one, 2-year term of office.
 The current council were elected from over 117 candidates in March 2018.

-The Big Vote for 2018-2020 has now finished and the new members elected.
+The Big Vote for 2018 to 2020 has now finished and the new members elected.

 What youth councillors get up to